usnistgov/dastard/README.md

 sudo apt-get -y update
 sudo apt-get -y install golang-go go version

-# If you need lancero-TDM, install go 1.19,
-# then ensure that version go-1.19 is the preferred version in /usr/bin
-# If the above reports version 1.19, or if you don't need lancero-TDM, then skip what follows
-# If the above reports version 1.18 or lower, obviously change the instances of "1.19" in what follows.
-sudo apt-get -y install golang-1.19-go pushd /usr/bin sudo ln -sf ../lib/go-1.19/bin/go go sudo ln -sf ../lib/go-1.19/bin/gofmt gofmt popd

 # Install Dastard as a development copy
 # (These lines should have an equivalent "go install" like maybe "go install gitub.com/usnistgov/dastard@latest"??)